grams-dev/.github/profile/README.md

 At its core, Grams is about empowering YOU.
 We've developed a dynamic, user-centric ecosystem that puts you in full control of your digital assets.
 With the power of blockchain technology and innovative solutions like Grams Name Service (GNS), Subject Oriented Programming, and a suite of streamlined development tools, we're redefining what's possible in the world of decentralized applications.

-### Key Features of Grams:

-* **GNS - Grams Name Service**: Turn complex addresses into human-friendly names.
-GNS allows users and developers to map any name to any address, with support for subdomains and ENS.

-* **dApps - Create Grams dApp**: With a simple command, `npx create-grams-dapp`, developers can scaffold a complete dApp based on Truffle, ready to be hosted on the Grams network.

-* **Subjects - Subject Oriented Programming**: Revolutionize the way you build smart contracts.
-With Subjects, you can design contracts that integrate with our subject universe, allowing them to be triggered based on their subscriptions.

 ## Join the Grams Ecosystem

 There are many ways to get involved with Grams, whether you're an experienced developer, a blockchain enthusiast, or someone who's just excited about the future of the decentralized web.